slf-dot-ch/snowmicropyn/docs/install.rst

 So you managed to install Python 3 on your computer.
 Well done!
-Now, by using the :command:`pip` command (which is part of Python), the installation of *snowmicropyn* is a peace of cake.
+Now, by using the :command:`pip` command (which is part of Python), the installation of *snowmicropyn* is a piece of cake.
 Open a terminal window and type:

 .. code-block:: console

    pip install snowmicropyn

-.. note:: When both, Python 2 and Python 3 is installed on your computer, you may need to type :command:`pip3` instead of :command:`pip`.
+.. note:: When both Python 2 and Python 3 are installed on your computer, you may need to type :command:`pip3` instead of :command:`pip`.

 This will install the latest version of *snowmicropyn* available on PyPI_ and